Last updated: 2026-04-20

 Final-year models are usually the most polished version of a generation, but resale value may dip as buyers anticipate the next redesign.

-Seventh generation (LF)
+2015: Seventh generation (LF) Launch

 Should You Buy the 2020 Hyundai Sonata?

-The 2020 Hyundai Sonata scores 62/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 62/100, the 2020 Hyundai Sonata lands in "Good" territory — acceptable, but not class-leading.
 2020 is the last model year of the Seventh generation (LF).

 Compared to the 2021 Hyundai Sonata, which scored 2 points higher.
 See also the 2019 Hyundai Sonata for an earlier comparison.